CV

 2022 Sovereignty, solo exhibition by Duane Isaac, SUM gallery, Vancouver

-2021 It’s Not Easy Being Green, co-curated with Jeffrey McNeil-Seymour, Pride in Art, SUM gallery, Vancouver
+2021 It’s Not Easy Being Green, co-curated with Jeffrey McNeil-Seymour, SUM gallery, Vancouver

 2021 Trauma Clown, solo exhibition by Vivek Shraya, SUM gallery, Vancouver